daniel5151/ANESE/README.md

 ## DISCLAIMERS

+- ANESE is not the best emulator out there, far from it!
+Expect bugs!
+- My APU uses a naive sampling algorithm with a basic lookup table grafted from the nesdev wiki.
+The `blargg-apu` branch has an older version of ANESE that uses Blargg's awesome `nes_snd_emu` library for the APU, and while my integration was a bit unstable at times, it did sound a lot better when it did work.
 - The CPU is _instruction-cycle_ accurate, but not _sub-instruction cycle_
 accurate.
 While this inaccuracy doesn't affect most games, there are some that that rely on sub-instruction level timings (eg: Solomon's Key).